Project-Sloth/ps-multijob/README.md

 # Features
 * Configurable ignore certain jobs.
 * Configurable keybind to open the job menu - J by default.
 * Configurable max jobs per citizen ID.
+Unlimited jobs for players with the 'admin' permission.
 * Configurable white list jobs.
 * Configurable descriptions per job.
 * Configurable side (left or right) of the screen you want the ui to show on.
 Right side by default. (see Config)